Split Level Style House Plans: The Revival of a Mid-20th Century Classic

 You can see many of these features in the two split level house plans below:

-There are four bedrooms and 2 baths in this one-and-a-half story split-level (left).
-Abundant windows, rock/stone exterior, and landscaping add to its charm.
-The split-level on the right features two bedrooms and one bath with a potential for more because of the unfinished basement.
-Interior includes peninsula/eating bar, nook/breakfast area.
+Top: There are four bedrooms and 2 baths in this one-and-a-half story split-level.
+Abundant windows, rock/stone exterior, and landscaping add to its charm (Plan #126-1101).
+Bottom: This split-level features two bedrooms and one bath with a potential for more because of the unfinished basement.
+Interior includes peninsula/eating bar, nook/breakfast area (Plan #126-1081).

 Origins of the Split Level / A Brief of History